m2mathew/netlify-api-helper/README.md

 ## To Use

-1. Either provide your own .env file with your [Netlify API Token](https://app.netlify.com/user/applications) or provide your API token in the handy input in the app.
+1. Either provide your own .env file with your [Netlify API Token](https://app.netlify.com/user/applications) or provide your **Account ID** in the handy input in the app.
 2. Choose what to do next!

 ### Built with